 We follow the Rochester Diocese policy for safeguarding.
 Here you can find the Parish Safeguarding Policy booklet which has been adopted by our PCC.

-We have appointed Nick Batt as Parish Safeguarding Officer.
-See the right hand side for information on how to contact Nick.
+We have appointed Lorraine Latteman as Parish Safeguarding Officer.
+See the right hand side for information on how to contact Lorraine.

 If you would like to speak to someone outside our church:

-Janice Keen is the Bishop’s Adviser for Safeguarding Children and Vulnerable Adults.
-If you have safeguarding concerns or queries click here to email Janice or telephone 01634 560000 or 07787 445032.
+Greg Barry is the Lead Diocesan Safeguarding Adviser.
+If you have safeguarding concerns or queries click here to email Greg or telephone 01634 560 000.